tsunami416604/azure-docs.hu-hu/articles/iot-accelerators/iot-accelerators-remote-monitoring-integrate-time-series-insights.md

 docker pull azureiotpcs/asa-manager-java:1.0.2
 ```

-## <a name="configure-the-telemetry-microservice"></a>A telemetriai mikroszolgáltatás konfigurálása
+## <a name="configure-the-telemetry-microservice"></a>A telemetria-szolgáltatás konfigurálása

-A legújabb Telemetriai mikroszolgáltatás lekérése a következő parancs beírásával a parancssorba:
+A legújabb telemetria-szolgáltatás lekéréséhez írja be a következő parancsot a parancssorba:

 .NET: